 Nottinghamshire has plenty to keep you busy this weekend.
-Take your pick of unique events and activities including the long-awaited return of Nottingham Light Night, thrilling sporting events, a magical adventure for all the family, and a tour of Europe's largest rum distillery!
-Here are our top 5 picks for this weekend.
+Take your pick of unique events and activities including a fantastic market, a late-night museum visit, Easter fun, iconic pop-punk hits and an adventurous trail!
+Here are our top picks for this weekend.

 Nottinghamshire has plenty to keep you busy this weekend.
-Take your pick of unique events and activities including hilarious stand-up comedy, protest songs, roaring dinosaurs and more!
-Here are our top 5 picks for this weekend.
+Take your pick of unique events and activities including archery, a thrilling escape room, a spring plant fair, St Patrick’s Day celebrations and top tips to make this Mother’s Day a special one!
+Here are our top picks for this weekend.

 I was delighted when I discovered a night out for Nottingham Craft Beer week which could have been made for me, combining two of the things which make me most happy – A Chocolate & Beer tasting evening at the historic Cock & Hoop Pub at Nottingham'sLace Market Hotel.